mendix/docs/content/refguide/mathematical-function-calls.md

 ## 8 pow

-Calculates the exponent of a number to a certain power.
+Raises a number to a certain power.

 ### 8.1 Input Parameters

-Input parameters are described in the table below:
+The input parameters are described in the table below:

 | Value    | Type                  |
 | -------- | --------------------- |